Small Business Owner in Wichita, Kansas

-In 1979, Keith received the Navy and Marine Corps Medal for his heroic actions in saving the lives of a fellow sailor and her child from a gas-filled home while stationed in Rota, Spain.
+In 1979, Keith received the Navy and Marine Corps Medal for his heroic actions in saving the lives of a fellow sailor and her child from a gas-filled home.

-Keith worked to pass state and federal legislation protecting the military death gratuity payment during a federal government shutdown and is currently working to create a Veterans Treatment Court in Sedgwick County, Kansas.
+Keith worked to pass state and federal legislation protecting the military death gratuity during a federal government shutdown (HR1928, 115th) and is currently working to create a Veterans Treatment Court in Sedgwick County, Kansas.

 Keith has been a stage and screen actor, writer and filmmaker – in addition to several screenplays and numerous acting roles to his credit, Keith wrote and produced "Miles Apart", a feature film released in Hong Kong in 2000.

-For over 20 years, Keith was an avid marathon runner, running six full marathons and countless other road races as well as racing to the top of Pikes Peak multiple times.
+For over 20 years, Keith was a marathon runner, running six full marathons and countless other road races as well as racing to the top of Pikes Peak multiple times.

 Keith and his family lived in Manila, RP from 92 to 95 where he trained and became a PADI Rescue Diver and logged several hundred open water dives.